vortydev/Gary/README.md

 # Roles:

 Rename `roles.json.example` to `roles.json`.
 Add roles (case-sensitively!) to the file.
 Set `isAssignable` to `true` if you want your users to be able to assign themselves the role using the `role` command.
+Use `sortOrder` to specify the order in which `memberlist` displays roles, starting from 0.

 # Permissions: